milador/Qwiic-BLE-Switch-Interface/Usage/README.md

    2.1.
 Select **Start > Settings > Devices > Bluetooth & other devices**
    2.2.
 Select **Add Bluetooth or other device > Bluetooth**.
    2.3.
-Choose **Qwiic BLE Switch** and follow additional instructions if they appear.
+Choose **BLE Switch** and follow additional instructions if they appear.
    2.4.
 Select **Done** once the device is paired.

-3. Switch between modes by press and holding Switch B for 4 seconds or by pressing M5 button.
+3. Switch between modes by press and holding Switch A for 4 seconds or by pressing M5 button.

    3.1.
 Switch Mode: Windows and Android, Switch A : a Key, Switch B : b Key

    3.2.
 Switch Mac Mode: Mac, Switch A : F1 Key, Switch B : F2 Key

    3.3.
 Morse Keyboard Mode: Morse code, Switch A : Dot, Switch B : Dash

    3.4.
+Media Control Mode: Switch A : Previous Track, Switch B : Next Track

+   3.5.
 Settings Mode: Change reaction time, Switch A : Decrease Reaction level, Switch B : Increase Reaction level

 ### How to Customize?